SinghSyntax001/Case_Studies/Intro_to_infrential_stats2/README.md

-# Introduction to Inferential Statistics
+# Introduction to Inferential Statistics2
 * This project focuses on fundamental concepts of inferential statistics, including hypothesis testing, confidence intervals, and probability distributions.
 It is designed to help users understand how to draw conclusions about a population from a sample using Python-based data analysis.

 # Key Topics: